sathish-t/nanopore-mod-course/data/index.md

 pod5 filter ./PAM63974_pass_58881fec_60.pod5 --ids twenty_read_ids.txt --output ./PAM63974_pass_58881fec_60.twenty_random_reads.pod5
 ```

-We will also be inspecting the output of the tool pycoQC run on the human data.
+Next, we run pycoQC to judge the quality of the dataset.
-We run the program ourselves and give the results to the course participants to minimize computer runtime.
+In the course run by the Earlham Institute, we run the program ourselves and
+give the results to the course participants to minimize computer runtime.
-Unfortunately, we cannot host these files on the internet and
+Unfortunately, we cannot host these files on the internet and give them to you.
-running the command will require downloading tens of GB of data.
+The commands below require downloading tens of GB of data
+and tens of minutes of computational time.

 ```bash
 cd ~/nanomod_course_data/human